-The application for this years' Call for Scores is now closed.
-Winners will be notified by February 23, 2022.
+The application for the Call for Scores is now open!

 NAT 28 is pleased to announce the return of its Call For Scores for Pittsburgh-based composers.
 The purpose of this Call For Scores is to further NAT 28's mission of supporting a network of young composers from the Pittsburgh area and celebrating the creation of new music.

-- The Call For Scores will be open to chamber works incorporating at least three (3) and up to the following six (6) instruments: flute, clarinet, violin, cello, piano, percussion.
+- The Call For Scores will be open to chamber works incorporating at least three (3) and up to the following seven (7) instruments: flute, clarinet, violin, viola, cello, piano, percussion.
 Scores are limited to one part per instrument listed - for example, a score requiring two percussionists would not be considered.
-THIS IS A CHANGE FROM PREVIOUS GUIDELINES.

 - The duration of the piece must be no longer than twelve (12) minutes.
 Works can have been previously performed.